 I’m realizing that my Youtube show (preparation, delivery and aftermath) is about 50% of my life, and deleting a show is like deleting a part of myself.
 When the shows goes badly, I feel bad.
-When the show goes well, I feel glad.
+When the show goes well, I feel well.

-It’s exhausting rounding up people for a show, getting their sound and video levels right, and keeping an interesting discussion within Youtube’s increasingly narrow terms of service.
+It’s exhausting rounding up people for a show, getting their sound and video levels right, and keeping up an interesting discussion within Youtube’s increasingly narrow terms of service.

 Usually cutting people out of your life is self-destructive.
 I would like to think I no longer cut people out of my life, that I may pause or reduce the relationship instead, and I try to remember that time heals all wounds.